If you’re a drummer or percussionist looking to get into bongos, well you’ve come to the right place.

 And maintaining acoustic isolation between each of the drums.

-According to customers reviews, they really do sound better than “regular centerblock” bongos.
+According to customer reviews, they really do sound better than “regular centerblock” bongos.

 Up next…